feldtsen/pointy-dit212/RAD.md

     - Do sound effects indicate which abilities have been used?

+---
+**Story Identifier:** STK017

+**Story Name:** Slowmotion

+**Time estimate:** 4 days

+**Description:** As a player, I need an ability that lets me slow the environment around me so that I can escape dangers more easily.

+**Confirmation**

+List all acceptance criteria; you should be able to test/confirm these.

+**Functional**

+    - Can I push a button and have the ability function reliably?
+    - Is everything around me slowed down when using the ability?

+**Non-functional**

+    Gameplay
+    - Is there a clear benefit to using the ability?

+    Availability
+    - Can I see when my ability is available and when it's not?
+    - Can I easily figure out how my to access my ability?

+    Usability
+    - Is my ability easily accessible?
+    - Can I easily figure out how my ability works?

+---
+**Story Identifier:** STK018

+**Story Name:** Moving obstacles

+**Time estimate:** 1 days

+**Description:** As a player, I want there to exist moving game elements which would make for a more dynamic gameplay.

+**Confirmation**

+**Functional**

+    - Do obstacles move?
+    - Do obtacles stop entities only when they are in that exact position?

+**Non-functional**

+    Gameplay
+    - Can I use the moving obstacles to my advantage?

+    Visibility
+    - Can I understand how the obstacle moves?

 ## 2.2.
 Definition of done
 For a user story to be considered to be done, the following criteria have to be fullfilled: